cockroachdb/docs/v19.1/managed-connect-to-your-cluster.md

 ## Step 3.
 Generate the connection string

-On the machine where you want to run your application:
+On the machine from which you want to connect to your cluster:

 1. In the top right corner of the Console, click the **Connect** button.